guilhemmarchand/DA-ITSI-TELEGRAF-OS/docs/index.rst

 Welcome to the ITSI module for Telegraf OS documentation!
 =========================================================

-Telegraf is the famous and powerful plugin-driven server agent for collecting and reporting metrics by Influxdata
+Telegraf is the famous and powerful plugin-driven server agent for collecting and reporting metrics by Influxdata.

+The ITSI module for Telegraf OS brings the Telegraf power to ITSI and provides builtin entities discovery, services templates and KPI base searches, and rich entity health views.

 .. image:: img/screen001.png
    :alt: screen001.png